xplshn/dbin/README.md

 ### Where do these binaries come from? ![pin](https://raw.githubusercontent.com/xplshn/dbin/master/misc/assets/pin.svg)
 - [AppBundleHub](https://github.com/xplshn/AppBundleHUB)
 - [PkgForge's repos](https://docs.pkgforge.dev/repositories)
+   - Note however that pkgforge also has dynamic (unportable) programs/packages (that only run on Debian & derivatives), `dbin` filters these out, leaving behind only the static/portable programs.

 > Hmm, can I add my own repos?

-Yup, you'll need to provide a repository index, a JSON (or CBOR/YAML) file like this:
+Yup, you'll need to provide a repository index, a JSON (or CBOR/YAML) (it can optionally be compressed | as .gz or .zst) file like this:
 ```json
 {
  "SillyRepo": [